kiat/BigDataAnalytics/HowTos/How-to-install-pyspark-on-Windows.md

 conda --version
 python --version
 ```
-You should get the versions(Note: the actual versions may be different):
+You should get the versions as output (Note: the actual versions may be different):
 ```
 conda 4.8.0
 Python 3.7.3
 ```

-## Step 3: PySpark Installation
+## Step 3: Spark Installation

 Download the last stable version of Apache Spark from the following url:
 http://spark.apache.org/downloads.html

 You can use the following options:
-* Choose a Spark release: 2.4.4 (Aug 30 2019)
+* Choose a Spark release: 2.4.4 (Aug 30 2019)<br/>
 * Choose a package type: Pre-built for Hadoop 2.7

 Create a folder 'spark' in 'C:\ProgramData' and move 'spark-2.4.4-bin-hadoop2.7.tgz' from your downloads folder to this directory.